Hollow Coves: 2021–2022: Blessings

+2023–present: Nothing to Lose

+In 2023, Hollow Coves opened for the Lumineers and Passenger.
+Their sophomore studio album Nothing to Lose was released In January 2024, with Australian ARIA-winning producer Matt Corby.
+Montreal Rocks called Nothing to Lose "a soothing balm to our modern anxieties."

-Their sophomore studio album Nothing to Lose was released In January 2024.
-It was produced by Matt Corby.
-Hollow Coves collaborated with National Park Foundation for their North American tour in support of Nothing to Lose.
-With every ticket sold, Hollow Coves donated one dollar to the National Park Foundation’s mission to preserve nature.
-They performed “On The Way” from the album on the Kelly Clarkson Show, taped at Zion Canyon Mesa in support of the NPF.
+In tandem with the release, Hollow Coves collaborated with National Park Foundation in the United States, donating one dollar from each ticket sold.
+They performed “On The Way” from the album on the Kelly Clarkson Show, in a segment filmed at Zion Canyon Mesa in support of the NPF.

-They have been on tour with Tom Walker, The Paper Kites, Passenger, Vance Joy, and The Lumineers.
-Hollow Coves have performed at numerous festivals such as SOMMO Fest 2025, Open Air Gampel 2025, Lalala Festival 2024, and Osheaga Festival 2023.
+Hollow Coves have performed at numerous festivals such as SOMMO Fest 2025, Open Air Gampel 2025, Corona Capital Festival 2025, Lalala Festival 2024, and Osheaga Festival 2023.

+In 2024, Hollow Coves won Artist of the Year and Release of the Year for Nothing To Lose in the Gold Coast Music Awards.

+In 2026, Queensland Music Awards awarded Hollow Coves "Export of The Year."